Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Preliminaries

 \begin{proof} For $x\in M$ and $\xi \in B_x \simeq B^\infty$, it holds

-\end{proof} In Section~\ref{sec:gradientflow}, we show, via the gradient flow of $f$, that the equality ({\em strong duality}) always holds.
-This technique may be viewed as a refinement of the proof of the if-part in Proposition~\ref{prop:f^infty} (1) in \cite{KLM2009JDG}, in which a limit of the gradient flow of $f$ constructs $\xi$ with $f^{\infty}(\xi) < 0$.
-A similar gradient-flow approach can be found in \cite{ChenSun2014,GRS_Book,Woodward2011moment} for the setting of GIT; see Section~\ref{subsec:norm_minimization}.
+where the first inequality follows from convexity of $f$ (monotonicity of $t \mapsto (f(\exp_x t\xi)-f(x))/t$) and the last inequality follows from Cauchy-Schwarz and $\|\xi\| \leq 1$. \end{proof} In Section~\ref{sec:gradientflow}, we show, via the gradient flow of $f$, that the equality ({\em strong duality}) always holds.
+This technique may be viewed as a refinement of the proof of the if-part in~\cite[Proposition~\ref{prop:f^infty} (1)]{KLM2009JDG}, in which the limit of the normalized gradient flow of $f$ constructs $\xi$ with $f^{\infty}(\xi) < 0$.
+A similar gradient-flow approach can be found in the setting of GIT~\cite{ChenSun2014,GRS_Book,Woodward2011moment}; see Section~\ref{subsec:norm_minimization}.